 Rohinton P. Medhora is president of the Centre for International Governance Innovation (CIGI), joining in 2012.
 He served on CIGI's former International Board of Governors from 2009 to 2014.
 Previously, he was vice president of programs at Canada’s International Development Research Centre.

 Rohinton received his doctorate in economics in 1988 from the University of Toronto, where he also subsequently taught for a number of years.
 In addition to his Ph.D., Rohinton earned his B.A. and M.A. at the University of Toronto, where he majored in economics.
 His fields of expertise are monetary and trade policy, international economic relations, aid effectiveness and development economics.
-He has published extensively on these issues in professional and non-technical journals, and has produced two books: Finance and Competitiveness in Developing Countries (Routledge, 2001); and Financial Reform in Developing Countries (Macmillan, 1998), which he co-edited with José Fanelli.
-In 2013, he was co-editor with Yiagadeesen Samy of Canada-Africa Relations: Looking Back, Looking Ahead, which is volume 27 in the highly influential Canada Among Nations book series.
+He has published extensively on these issues in professional and non-technical journals, and produced two books: Finance and Competitiveness in Developing Countries (Routledge, 2001); and Financial Reform in Developing Countries (Macmillan, 1998), which he co-edited with José Fanelli.
+In 2013, he was co-editor of Canada-Africa Relations: Looking Back, Looking Ahead, which is volume 27 in the influential Canada Among Nations book series.
 In 2014, he co-edited International Development: Ideas, Experience, and Prospects (Oxford University Press) and Crisis and Reform: Canada and the International Financial System, which is volume 28 in the Canada Among Nations book series.

 Rohinton serves on the boards of the Institute for New Economic Thinking, the Partnership for African Social and Governance Research and the Balsillie School of International Affairs and on the advisory boards of the McLuhan Centre at the University of Toronto and the WTO Chairs Program.